InternetMaximalism/intmax2-mining-cli/README.md

 ### Minimum Requirements

 - Memory: 8GB or more
-- CPU: 4 cores or more, with a clock speed of 2 GHz or higher
+- CPU: 4 cores or more, with a clock speed of 2 GHz or higher.
   _Note: Some Windows version might have issues while mining.
-We're working to solve this issue.
-We'll announce as soon as we solve it._
+Refer to this [guide](docs/windows.md) to fix it._

 ## Quick Links